 CREDITS: Scion Research / Project Manager / QS: RDT Pacific / Architect: RTA Studio + Irving Smith Architects / Engineer: Dunning Thornton Consultants

-Scion Hub: A three-storey seismic resistant diagrid, Rotorua, New Zealand
+Scion Hub: A three-storey seismic resistant diagrid design, Rotorua, New Zealand

 Scion is a NZ Crown research institute that specialises in research, science and technology development for the forest, wood and wood-derived materials and other biomaterial sectors.